open-component-model/ocm-k8s-toolkit/README.md

 <img src="./docs/assets/ocm-flux-source.png" alt="ocm-flux-source" width="50%" height="50%">

-As the basis for the following explanations, we assume, we stored the *ocm components* constructed by the
+As the basis for the following explanations, we assume that we stored the *ocm components* constructed by the
 [ocm constructor](https://ocm.software/docs/getting-started/getting-started-with-ocm/create-a-component-version/#all-in-one)
 shown below within an *ocm repository* (based on an